RTann95/HotelManagement/README.md

 9. Run `kubectl get services hotel-management-web-public -n hotel-management` to fine the assigned node port (the port on the right side of the colon).
 10. Curl the server via `localhost:<node_port>`.
 11. Run `kubectl port-forward cockroachdb-0 8080 -n hotel-management` to be able to see the Cockroach Dashboard via localhost.
-12. Cleanup resources via `kubectl delete <resource>s --all -n hotel-management` for each resource (or from the Kubernetes dashboard).
-13. Cleanup the persistent volume claims via the dashboard.
+12. Run `kubectl delete namespaces hotel-management` to cleanup everything.

 **Note**: I probably could have just done port forwarding to curl the server, but then I wouldn't have learned about services, which defeats the purpose of this.